Share on FacebookShare on TwitterShare on LinkedinShare via emailShare via Facebook Messenger

 “I had to wait in the station for ten days—an eternity.” —Joseph Conrad, Heart of Darkness

-Imagery refers to writing that invokes the reader’s senses with descriptive word choice to create a more vivid and realistic recreation of the scene in their mind.
+Imagery refers to writing that plays to the reader’s senses with descriptive word choice to create a more vivid and realistic recreation of the scene in their mind.

 “The barn was very large.
 It was very old.
 It smelled of hay and it smelled of manure.
 It smelled of the perspiration of tired horses and the wonderful sweet breath of patient cows.
 It often had a sort of peaceful smell as though nothing bad could happen ever again in the world.” —E. B. White, Charlotte’s Web

-Irony is a literary device where the intended meaning of words or events contrasts with their literal or expected meaning.
+Irony is when the intended meaning of words or events contrasts with their literal or expected meaning.
 It adds depth, humor, or poignancy by highlighting the difference between appearances and reality.

 In Pride and Prejudice, Mr. Darcy says, “She is tolerable, but not handsome enough to tempt me,” yet he falls in love with Elizabeth later, contradicting his statement.

-Similar to an analogy, a metaphor is a figure of speech that compares two different things to show their similarities by insisting that they’re the same.
+Similar to an analogy, a metaphor compares two different things to show their similarities by insisting that they’re the same.

 “All the world’s a stage,